 The fish is a lean saltwater fish and very meaty and therefore needs lots of herbs and spices to penetrate the flesh.
 I know you might say because the fish is fresh, it should taste good with minimal spices.
 Believe me; this fish needs it!

 Why must you keep adding salt and pepper only when cooking fish?
 You can create so many wonderful dishes with fish when you add other ingredients and fresh spices.
-Fresh fish taste better with fresh ingredients and fresh spices.
+Fresh fish tastes better with fresh ingredients and fresh spices.

 This type of fish is very suitable for cooking and grilling.
 If grilling, remember to oil the grill well to avoid sticking.
 Sea Bass, in general, don’t take long to cook, unless it is whole.